dij0s/PETAL/thesis/bachelor_thesis.typ

       )
     },
   ),
-  caption: "Table of Swiss federal geospatial datasets used by the solution for municipal energy planning, categorized by energy needs (consumption data for heating, cooling, and electricity), renewable energy potential (solar, hydro, biomass, and water-based sources) and existing infrastructure (operational power plants and thermal networks).
+  caption: "Table of Swiss federal geospatial datasets used by the solution for municipal energy planning, categorized by energy needs (consumption data for heating, cooling and electricity), renewable energy potential (solar, hydro, biomass and water-based sources) and existing infrastructure (operational power plants and thermal networks).
 Each dataset includes the official Swiss geocat.ch identifier, energy units and spatial discretization level.", ) <datasets_table>
 #pagebreak()

-Leveraging these datasets provides the necessary information to assess the energy needs, potential, and infrastructure within the municipality and establish a baseline profile for energy planning.
+Leveraging these datasets provides the necessary information to assess the energy needs, potential and infrastructure within the municipality and establish a baseline profile for energy planning.

 The discretization of the different data sources showcases the importance of spatial tiling when dealing with these data.